vibe-project/vibe-project.github.io/documentation/0.1.0-SNAPSHOT/play2.md

 ---

 # Play 2
-`wes-play2` module integrates wes application with the [Play framework](http://www.playframework.org/) 2 which is a high productivity Java and Scala web application framework.
+This bridge integrates wes application with the [Play framework](http://www.playframework.org/) 2 which is a high productivity Java and Scala web application framework.

+Because I'm not familiar with Scala, I used Play's Java API.
+Be aware of package name when importing class and note there are some quirks in [PlayServerHttpExchange]({{ site.baseurl }}/documentation/0.1.0-SNAPSHOT/apidocs/io/github/flowersinthesand/wes/play/PlayServerHttpExchange.html).
+If you have an idea to solve the quirks even in introducing scala, please open a pull request.

 ## Install
 Add the following dependency to your `build.sbt`: